 The doorbell as we know it today is now capable of having its electronic sound projected to all areas of our home or business.
 We can now see the image of who is pressing it, perhaps straightening their hair, as they are beamed in real-time directly onto the screen of our PC monitor, TV set, or mobile device.
+Best of all, thanks to things like a Home Depot promo code, these alarms may not be as expensive as you think.
 Previously, finding out someone was standing at our front door would be via a doorknocker whose sound would reverberate around the whole building, as it was a heavy lump of cast iron or later brass.
 You could still not fail to hear it.

 Door Knockers and Servant Bells